 The Bible has things to say to those who believe it does.
 It says, God/ Source/ Universe says, much through it to me.
 Far more than the collection of dos and don'ts a light reading may lead one to think, the Bible is a continually unfolding mystery which helps me to better understand Life, and life.

 I explore the parts of the Bible that most speak to me in the Jesian Chronicles.

 Do not let anyone tell you differently: not priest, pastor, minister; not Bible scholar, bishop, cardinal, pope, church official, or youth group leader; not well-meaning friend, someone who wishes you harm, politician; not Bible-believer, nonbeliever, or skeptic: everyone decides what the Bible means to her.

 If the Bible is important to you, I ask you to read it.
 At least sections of it.
-I ask you to wrestle with its meaning, ask the Holy Spirit to enlighten you of its meaning to us and to you today.
-I ask you not to blindly accept what another (even what a teacher, what a well-intentioned person, what I) says it must necessarily mean for you.
+I ask you to wrestle with its meaning, ask the Holy Spirit to enlighten you of its meaning to us and, most importantly, to you today.
+I ask you not to blindly accept what another (even what a teacher, what a well-intentioned person, what I) say it must necessarily mean for you.
 At least until after you have considered and prayed about it yourself.
 Your understanding is your understanding.
 I would think and hope there is much you would agree with others about its meaning and purpose.
 But, in the end, it is your understanding.
-It is, after all, a personal relationship with God, with Life, that we are talking about.
+It is, after all, a relationship with God, with Life, that we are talking about.

 A photo of green hills leading out to the Pacific.
 Near Newbury Park, CA.